Too Much To Lose:

 In response to the incredible opposition from coastal communities, the federal government removed the Atlantic from its offshore leasing plan, protecting all that is special about the Southeast coast.

-Despite this overwhelming opposition, the government is weighing another ill-advised plan for oil and gas drilling in the Atlantic Ocean, which would be a direct threat to the Southeast coast and the millions of people whose livelihoods depend on our clean beaches.
+Despite this overwhelming opposition, the government has announced another ill-advised plan for oil and gas drilling in nearly all U.S. waters, including the Atlantic Ocean, which would be a direct threat to the Southeast coast and the millions of people whose livelihoods depend on our clean beaches.

 Coastal communities and businesses made it clear to the last president that they do not want offshore drilling, and they’ll do the same with this president.

 Despite the fact that Southeastern Mayors, Governors, U.S. Representatives, and Senators have weighed in to ask that offshore drilling be kept from their shores, in January 2018 the Trump administration proposed annual lease sales in the Atlantic beginning in 2020.
 At the same time, the federal government is also expected to issue permits imminently for seismic testing to search for oil and gas deposits deep below the ocean floor, stretching from Delaware to Florida

 The new proposal omits the 50 mile buffer off the coast included in the previous administration’s five-year plan.
 In addition, the new administration has proposed to roll back safety rules put in place in response to the Deepwater Horizon disaster in the Gulf of Mexico, all of which would bring drilling closer to shore and make it more dangerous for the communities who depend on the coast and its fisheries.

 The Trump administration has already removed Florida’s coastline from the offshore drilling proposal after a request from the governor, with claims that Florida’s unique coastline is dependent on its tourism-based economy.
 This move has triggered outrage from governors along the coast who have made the same request.